GooferG/BANKI/BANKI-answers.md

   - **Action:**
   - **Result:**

-- [ ] B8) Describe a situation in which you experienced difficulty in getting others to accept your ideas?
+- [x] B8) Describe a situation in which you experienced difficulty in getting others to accept your ideas?
 What was your approach?
 How did this work?
 Were you able to successfully persuade someone to see things your way?

-  - **Cause:**
+  - **Cause:** Hackathon idea was hard to get across, but after talking to co-workers and teammates we were able to figure out a good idea.
-  - **Action:**
+  - **Action:** I was able to provide some ideas and provide feedback on others.
-  - **Result:**
+  - **Result:** We worked on a compromised version of the project and pushed forward a good idea that was ultimately not selected.

 - [x] B9) Tell me about a situation when you were responsible for project planning.
 Did everything go according to your plan?
 If not, then why and what kind of counteractions did you have to take?